 Wanjiru Mukoma has spent most of her career working to improve health and wellbeing in sub-Saharan Africa, particularly in HIV prevention and care, and cross-cutting issues of human rights, sexual, and gender-based violence.
-She is currently Executive Director of LVCT Health, a Kenyan NGO and one of the country’s leading implementers of HIV and gender-based violence programs.
+She was formerly Executive Director of LVCT Health, a Kenyan NGO and one of the country’s leading implementers of HIV and gender-based violence programs.
 A researcher, program implementer, and advocate, she has worked in academia and the non-profit sector for the past 15 years.
 Wanjiru is as comfortable working at the grassroots community level as she is in policy advocacy, championing the rights of the vulnerable and marginalized, especially children, adolescents, young women, and sexual minorities.
 She has supported the growth of many community organizations, influences national policy reforms, and is an active leader in many civil society networks in Kenya.
 Wanjiru has a PhD in Psychiatry and Mental Health from the University of Cape Town, South Africa.